Jeffrey Archer: Writing career

-While Archer's books are commercially successful, critics have been generally unfavourable towards his writing.
+While Archer's books are commercially successful, critics have been generally unfavorable towards his writing.
 Journalist Hugo Barnacle, writing for The Independent about The Fourth Estate (1996), thought the novel, while demonstrating that "the editors don't seem to have done any work", was "not wholly unsatisfactory".

 Archer has said that he spends considerable time writing and re-writing each book.
 He goes abroad to write the first draft, working in blocks of two hours at a time, then writes anything up to 17 drafts in total.
-Since 2010, Archer has written the first draft of each new book at his villa in Majorca, called "Writer's Block".
+Since 2010, Archer has written the first draft of each new book at his villa in Mallorca, called "Writer's Block".

 In 2011, Archer published the first of seven books in The Clifton Chronicles series, which follow the life of Harry Clifton from his birth in 1920, through to his funeral in 1993.
 The first novel in the series, Only Time Will Tell, tells the story of Harry from 1920 through to 1940, and was published in the UK on 12 May 2011.
 The seventh and final novel in the series, This Was a Man, was published on 3 November 2016.

-The Short, the Long and the Tall, an illustrated collection of Archer's short stories, was published in November 2020, with watercolour illustrations by artist Paul Cox.
+The Short, the Long and the Tall, an illustrated collection of Archer's short stories, was published in November 2020, with watercolor illustrations by artist Paul Cox.

-Over My Dead Body was published in October 2021, and is the fourth book in a series featuring detective William Warwick.
+Over My Dead Body was published in October 2021, and is the fourth book in a series of thrillers featuring detective William Warwick.
+The book was critically acclaimed and became a New York Times bestseller.

-In January 2020 it was reported that Archer had sued his former literary agents, Curtis Brown, for £500,000 in unpaid royalties.
+In January 2020, it was reported that Archer had sued his former literary agents, Curtis Brown, for £500,000 in unpaid royalties.

+During the India Global Forum Awards in 2025, Jeffrey Archer stated that he was working on his final novel.
+According to Archer, the idea for the book came to him six years earlier, and he believes the story may surpass Kane and Abel, his best-selling novel, which had reached its 134th reprint at the time.